 Crestone Mountain Zen Center is well known for its fine and inventive vegetarian cuisine.
+The kitchen is the heart of our community.
+Our meals, prepared three times a day from fresh ingredients, express our commitment to care and nourishment.

 Our Zen kitchen practice has been transmitted from Tenzo (Head of the Kitchen) to Tenzo for more than 50 years.
 It stretches back to the San Francisco Zen Center and its pioneering Greens Restaurant, which was opened in 1979 by our current Abbot Zentatsu Baker Roshi and founding chef Deborah Madison.
 Greens has been rooted in a farm-to-table philosophy since its inception and played an instrumental role in introducing fine vegetarian dining to America.
 We are proud to continue this lineage.